DaimyoDev/Guitar-Request/README.md

 # Guitar-Request
 A website using HTML, CSS, and Javascript.
-Check the web design folder for all the code.
+If you want to see the final project click here: https://romantic-wilson-065819.netlify.app/